BigDataRepublic/pydata-airflow-workshop/README.md

 This repo holds all resources for the Airflow workshop for Pydata Eindhoven 2019.

+### WARNING: TECHNICAL DEBT LIES AHEAD

+Many workarounds have been put in place to get things up and running quickly for Pydata Eindhoven 2019.
+If you would like to know more about this repository, please get in touch with dick.abma@bigdatarepublic.nl or axel.goblet@bigdatarepublic.nl

 ##Deployment
 The following actions will deploy the entire infrastructure:
 1. go to `terraform/rds`